freddiehaddad/fast-track-to-rust/src/struct.md

 ## Implementing the Methods

-Remember that our grep program processes lines sequentially.
+Remember that our rustle program processes lines sequentially.
 This allows us to optimize the detection of overlapping intervals.
 However, this approach limits the versatility of our `Interval` type.
 As an exercise, you can work on making it more generic.